 Your digestive system plays a huge role in good health.
 It is like the root system of a tree, when the roots are healthy the tree is healthy.
 Did you know the digestive system is in fact a nervous system?
 It is called the Enteric Nervous System, it has clusters of nerves that release the exact same happy hormones or chemicals that your brain uses.
 These chemicals can influence your hormones.
 Bacterias in the gut have the potential to produce an enzyme called Beta-glucuronidase, this enzyme can increase oestrogen re-circulation.
 This may lead to oestrogen dominance, this sort of imbalance is linked to altered happy hormone balance, painful periods, PMS, breast tenderness, irritability, weight gain, depression, fluid retention and lethargy.

-4. Long term stress.
+4. Long-term stress.

 This is one of the biggest contributors to hormone imbalance.
 The body produces a hormone in the body called pregnenolone.
 When you are exposed to stress the body uses this hormone to produce stress hormones and this can cause havoc on your reproductive hormones.

 Cortisol is a hormone produced by the adrenal glands.
 Its role is to help regulate our response to normal levels of physical and psychological stress.
 Clinically we frequently see cortisol levels either too high or too low.
 High cortisol is often seen in the acute stages of stress, however, when the stress response is activated too frequently the adrenals can fatigue and produce too little cortisol.
-Imbalanced cortisol levels are often seen in those suffering with unexplained fatigue, disturbed sleeping patterns, blood sugar level imbalance, increased fat mass, blood pressure issues, brain fog and altered mental performance.
+Imbalanced cortisol levels are often seen in those suffering from unexplained fatigue, disturbed sleeping patterns, blood sugar level imbalance, increased fat mass, blood pressure issues, brain fog, and altered mental performance.

-Watch the simple video on this page explaining how long term stress can cause hormone imbalance.
+Watch the simple video on this page explaining how long-term stress can cause hormone imbalance.

 5. Liver detoxification.

 Our liver is like the filter of a vacuum cleaner, the more clogged it gets the less it works.
-The liver is responsible keeping our body nice and clean.
-It assists in the removal of heavy metals, toxins, medications, hormones and pollutions.
-When the liver does not filter the way it should you may start to get an accumulation of unwanted “toxins” in the body, this can make you sluggish.
+The liver is responsible for keeping our body nice and clean.
+It assists in the removal of heavy metals, toxins, medications, hormones, and pollutions.
+When the liver does not filter the way it should you may start to get an accumulation of unwanted “toxins” in the body, which can make you sluggish.
 We will often request a series of liver profile tests to assess your liver function including liver inflammatory markers and how testing of how efficiently your body clears toxins out of the body.

-6. Get tested for pyroluria.
+6. Get tested for Pyroluria and methylation imbalance.